konyalioglu/ciconia-trim-analysis/README.md

 \mathbf{\zeta}_{\text{unknown}} = \begin{pmatrix} \beta \\ \alpha \\ p \\ q \\ r \\ \theta \\ \psi \\ \delta e \\ \delta a \\ \delta r \\ \delta_T \\ u_1 \\ u_2 \\ u_3 \\ u_4 \end{pmatrix}^T
 $$

-The cost function for transition trim analysis is defined the same as the general straight flight trim analysis, as established in equation (4.92).
+The cost function for transition trim analysis is defined the same as the general straight flight trim analysis, as established in equation.

 On the other hand, another trim analysis type, which is steady-state turn flight, is performed in this thesis.
-In addition to the general straight flight trim problem, the side-slip angle, $\beta$, is specified, body rates are removed, and yaw rate is left optional to user definition, regarding the trim state vector as seen in equations (4.96) and (4.97)
+In addition to the general straight flight trim problem, the side-slip angle, $\beta$, is specified, body rates are removed, and yaw rate is left optional to user definition, regarding the trim state vector as it is seen,

 $$
 \mathbf{\zeta}_{\text{specified}} = \begin{pmatrix} V_T \\ h \\ \gamma \\ \beta \\ \phi \ \text{(or} \ \dot{\psi}) \end{pmatrix}^T